 These laser machining terms are often used interchangeably but they each offer slightly different results.

-Laser marking is typically used for marking various metals needing serial or model numbers.
-Our alpha-numeric laser marking and bar coding is done via computer-controlled optics with rotary capabilities.
-This means we can mark any variation of flat, curved or round surfaces with sequential serial numbers, alphanumeric (including OCRA-A) variations, and bar codes.
+Laser marking or laser printing on metals are terms typically used for marking various metals needing serial or model numbers.
+Our alpha-numeric laser marking and barcoding is done via computer-controlled optics with rotary capabilities.
+This means we can mark any variation of flat, curved or round surfaces (such as stainless steel tubes) with sequential serial numbers, alphanumeric (including OCRA-A) variations, and bar codes.

 Laser etching comes in handy when we need to etch away a certain material, such as laminates, ceramics, and plastics to create labels or other identifiers.